SQL Server benchmarks

 Two common patterns for retrieving a newly-inserted identity value:

-| Method | SQL strategy | Roundtrips | .NET cost |
+| Method | SQL strategy | Round trips | .NET cost |

 |---|---|---|---|

-Insert_OutputParameter (Baseline) | @NewId INT OUTPUT — value populated server-side inside the SP | 1 | One SqlParameter direction change |
+Insert_OutputParameter (Baseline) | @NewId INT OUTPUT, populated server-side inside the stored procedure | 1 | One SqlParameter direction change |

-Insert_ScopeIdentity | INSERT ...; SELECT SCOPE_IDENTITY() — second result set after insert | 1 (same roundtrip, extra result) | reader.NextResult() + reader.Read() |
+Insert_ScopeIdentity | INSERT ...; SELECT SCOPE_IDENTITY(), second result set after insert | 1 (same round trip, extra result) | reader.NextResult() + reader.Read() |

-Insert_SeparateSelect | INSERT ...; SELECT MAX(Id) FROM ... — separate query after SP call | 2 | Full second roundtrip |
+Insert_SeparateSelect | INSERT ...; SELECT MAX(Id) FROM ..., separate query after the stored procedure call | 2 | Full second round trip |

 Key insights

-SELECT MAX(Id)anti-pattern is significantly slower because it pays the full per-roundtrip fixed overhead twice, plus it is unsafe under concurrent inserts. - CaeriusNet best practice: use
+SELECT MAX(Id)anti-pattern is significantly slower because it pays the full per-round-trip fixed overhead twice, plus it is unsafe under concurrent inserts. - CaeriusNet best practice: use

 OUTPUT INSERTED.Id(for multi-row TVP inserts) or@NewId INT OUTPUT(for single-row inserts).
 Never use a separateSCOPE_IDENTITY()query orSELECT MAX(Id).